jorenn92/Maintainerr/docs/2-getting-started/1-installation/Installation.md

 The easiest way to start Maintainerr is with Docker.

-images for amd64, arm64 & armv7 are availabile under jorenn92/maintainerr.
+images for amd64, arm64 & armv7 are available under jorenn92/maintainerr.
 Data is saved under /opt/data, a volume should be created to persist the configuration.

 # Run